RisperAkinyi/NewsHighlight/README.md

 # News Highlight

 ## Description
-An application that allows users to get news articles form multiple news sources online.
+An application that list and preview news articles from various sources.

 #### Link to deployed site
 https://hapa-kule-news-lg.herokuapp.com/